modul-is/coding-standard/README.md

 ```

 Your PHP version is detected automatically but if you want to use fixers for a different version,
-you can use the `config` parameter
+you can use the `preset` parameter

 ```
-php ecs check [target directory] --config coding-standard-php56.yml --fix
+php ecs check [target directory] --preset php71 --fix
 ```

 #### Check SQL settings